 Personalization can work with all marketing messages.
 Getting specific about who you’re marketing to, is more valuable than marketing to the masses.

-If you’re marketing to everyone, your marketing to no one.
+If you’re marketing to everyone, you’re marketing to no one.

 For example, one of the best personalization marketing strategy examples is Coco Cola with their “Share a coke” campaign.